BldGraph program

 --length=value

 The lower threshold of the word length (only words of greater length are considered).
-This option allows extra filtering by the length of candidate words, in addition to that already made by the PairHits' -l option.
-Default value is 60.
+This option allows to perform extra filtering by the length of candidate words, in addition to that already made by the PairHits' -l option.
+The default value is 60.

 -n